-She had her back up against the door, right hand holding the handle to keep it from turning.
+She had her back up against the door.
+Her knuckles turned white as she gripped the handle hard to keep it in place.
 But she wasn’t strong enough, and the handle began to lower.

 She grabbed it with both hands and turned her body sideways, bracing the door with her shoulder.

 “Then consider yourself invited!”
 Anita yelled in response.